drkutuzov/drkutuzov.github.io/challenges.md

 layout: challenges
 ---
 # {{ site.challenges }}
-## Test your expertise and learn new tricks with challenges below
+## Test your expertise and learn new tricks with these challenges

 <!--
 <div class="challenge-item">